Unleash/unleash/websitev2/docs/sdks/community.md

 We ♥ love ♥ our contributors, and your effort make it easier to use Unleash everywhere.

-Community developed Client SDKs we already now about:
+Community developed Client SDKs we already know about:

 - [cognitedata/unleash-client-rust](https://github.com/cognitedata/unleash-client-rust) (Rust)
 - [silvercar/unleash-client-kotlin](https://github.com/silvercar/unleash-client-kotlin) (Kotlin)